ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

 --------

 This recipe collects selected diagnostics used in IPCC AR6 WGI Chapter 3:
 Human influence on the climate system (`Eyring et al., 2021`_).
 Plots from IPCC AR6 can be readily reproduced and compared to previous versions.
 The aim is to be able to start with what was available now the next time allowing us to focus on developing more innovative analysis methods rather than constantly having to "re-invent the wheel".

+Processing of CMIP3 models currently works only in serial mode, due to an issue in the input data still under investigation.
+To run the recipe for Fig 3.43 set "max_parallel_tasks: 1" in the config-user.yml file.

 The plots are produced collecting the diagnostics from individual recipes.
 The following figures from `Eyring et al. (2021)`_ can currently be reproduced: